profandyfield/discovr/README.md

   at fitting the models, interaction plots, simple effects analysis, diagnostic plots, partial omega-squared and robust models.
 - `discovr_14`: Multilevel models.
-This tutorial looks at fitting multilevel models using the `lme4` package.
+This tutorial looks at fitting multilevel models using the `glmmTMB` package (all code will also work with `lme4`).
 It begins with an optional section on checking and coding categorical variables before moving on to show you how to fit and interpret a multilevel model.
-We also briefly look at the `purrr` package.
+We also look briefly at the `purrr` package.
 - `discovr_15`: Repeated measures designs.
 Fitting models for one- and two-way repeated measures designs using the `afex` package.
 This tutorial builds on previous ones to show how models can be fit with